Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Impact of a Time Interface in a metasurface

-Further evidence of the static nature of the QS mode can be seen in Fig.~\ref{Fig5}c from the $\mathrm{x-z}$ midplane snapshots that show the field $\mathrm{H_y}$ in three time steps separated by $\Delta \mathrm{t}=5\ \mathrm{fs}=0.31\ \mathrm{T_{f}}$ (where $\mathrm{T_{f}}=16.21\ \mathrm{fs}$ is the optical cycle of the frequency-shifted MGW).
-Even as the fields outside the hot spot change with time because of the propagation of the time-reflected MGW at different points in the optical cycle, the QS mode remains unchanged.
-The electric currents in the hot spot (black cones in the smaller rectangle in the center), which replace the displacement currents during the TI and maintain the quasistatic magnetic field, remain mostly unchanged across the optical cycle of the frequency-shifted MGW, though there are small alterations near the boundary of the hot spot where the electrons screen the electric field of the time-reflected MGW outside the hot spot.
+Further evidence of the static nature of the QS mode can be seen in Fig.~\ref{Fig4}c from the $x$-$z$ midplane snapshots that show the field $\mathrm{H_y}$ in three time steps separated by $\Delta \mathrm{t}=5\ \mathrm{fs}=0.3\ \mathrm{T_{f}}$ (where $\mathrm{T_{f}}=16.84\ \mathrm{fs}$ is the optical cycle of the frequency-shifted MGW).
+Even as the fields outside the hot spot change with time because of the propagation of the temporally scattered MGW at different points in the optical cycle, the QS mode remains unchanged.
+The electric currents in the hot spot (black cones within the smaller rectangle at the center) replace the displacement currents during the TI and maintain the quasistatic magnetic field, remaining mostly unchanged over the optical cycle of the frequency-shifted MGW.
+However, there are small alterations near the boundary of the hot spot where the electrons screen the electric field of the temporally scattered MGW outside the hot spot.
 The absolute magnitude of the rectified magnetic field in the QS mode, $\mathbf{H}_\mathrm{s}$, depends on the optical fields of the MGW.
 The maximum optical field of MGW that may propagate along the metasurface is, in turn, limited by the laser-induced damage threshold of Ge, which has been measured as $1.7\ \mathrm{TW/cm^2}$ at $3.6\ \mu\mathrm{ m}$ \cite{LIDT_Ge_mid_IR}.
-We obtain a peak magnetic field amplitude of $\sim8.8\ \mathrm{T}$ when we excite the MGW such that the resonantly enhanced MGW intensity does not exceed $1\ \mathrm{TW/cm^2}$ anywhere in the Ge meta-atom.
-With $\sim82\%$ rectification of the MGW magnetic field for the TI being considered, the peak rectified magnetic field amplitude is $\sim7.2\ \mathrm{T}$.
-Thus, we find that rectification of a resonantly enhanced AC magnetic field due to a TI via LFCG offers a new paradigm to realize giant, nanoscale magnetization without the use of any external magnetic field.
+We obtain a peak magnetic field amplitude of $\sim2.4\ \mathrm{T}$ when we excite the MGW such that the resonantly enhanced MGW intensity does not exceed $0.17\ \mathrm{TW/cm^2}$ anywhere in the Ge meta-atom.
+With $\sim53\%$ rectification of the MGW magnetic field for the TI being considered, the peak rectified magnetic field amplitude is $\sim1.272\ \mathrm{T}$.
+Thus, we find that rectification of a resonantly enhanced AC magnetic field by a TI via LFCG offers a new paradigm for realizing giant, nanoscale magnetization without an external magnetic field.